 The infrastructure our ancestors left behind hundreds of years ago helps us in our efforts.
 Nevertheless, the terraces ranging from 300 to 600 meters in altitude above sea level, the slopes of the foot paths and the graven rocks that we need to climb turn any farming activity on our properties into a boot camp!

 SOME HISTORY ...

-There is evidence that the forest we are looking after in France’s Pyrenees has been supplying food for humans long before the rise of the Roman Empire.
-People developed terraces that survived hundreds of years to produce vegetable gardens and other crops in the middle of the wild forest.
-The war efforts and the extensive use of wood overran the area with fast growing trees.
-Louis XIV's warships were born!
-Soon after, Cork Oak and Oak were introduced along with other wood trees for charcoal production to fuel the local forges, making use of the abundant iron ore of the Mount Canigou.
+The forest we are looking after in France’s Pyrenees mountains have been supplying food for humans long before the rise of the Roman Empire.
+Ancient people developed terraces that survived hundreds of years to produce vegetable gardens and other crops in the middle of this wild forest.

-Finally, a complex climate, a few forest fires and a changing economy, slowly transformed the landscape and the forest was left alone for 70 years.
+A complex climate, a few forest fires and a changing economy slowly transformed the landscape throughout the eras.
+Finally, the forest was left alone for the last 70 years.

-In both Sri Lanka and France, we acquired the rights and the responsibility to look after the soil, which in turn will enable thousands of different trees to grow.
-It is like inheriting the duty to protect and rejuvenate these areas into magnificent homes for billions of microbes, fungi, insects, birds, mammals, trees and plants.
-Founders, Members and Donors of Wanakaset share a simple passion and unconditional love of nature with humility.
+In both Sri Lanka and France, we acquired the rights and the responsibility to look after the soil.
+This means we want to enable thousands of different trees to grow there.
+It is like inheriting the duty to protect and rejuvenate these areas into magnificent homes for countless of microbes, fungi, insects, birds, mammals, trees and plants.